libass/libass-tests/README.md

 make clean \
  && make CC="gcc -fsanitize=address -fsanitize=undefined -fsanitize=float-cast-overflow -fno-sanitize-recover=all" -j6
 ```
-*(As soon as the current division-by-zero-bugs are fixed
+*(After the currently pending division-by-zero-bugs are fixed
 `-fsanitize=float-divide-by-zero` should be added as well)*

 There are two types of tests: